MickaelRigault/ziff/README.md

 shapes['resT'] = shapes['T_model'] - shapes['T_data']
 ```

-Then you can analyze the results with `BinnedStatistic`
+Then you can analyze the results with `BinnedStatistic`. `BinnedStatistic` can make statistical plot over bins, for exemple per `ccd` or per `fracday`:

 ```python